ghowland/LawOfInformationLocality/README.md

 Example: Walking Up Stairs and Missing the Step

-Example: A Rotating Disk Drive Performs Slowly, Intermittently
+Example: A Rotating Disk Drive Intermittently Performs Slowly

 Example: Adding a Feature To A Set of Existing Source Code